 Financial Intermediation, Investment Dynamics and Business Cycle Fluctuations

 I use micro data to quantify key features of U.S. firm financing.
-In particular, I establish that a substantial 35% of firms’ investment is funded using financial markets.
+In particular, I establish that a substantial 35% of firms' investment is funded using financial markets.
 I then construct a dynamic equilibrium model that matches these features and fit the model to business cycle data using Bayesian methods.
-In the model, stylized banks enable trades of financial assets, directing funds towards investment opportunities, and charge an intermediation spread to cover their costs.
-According to the model estimation, exogenous shocks to the intermediation spread explain 35% of GDP and 60% of investment volatility.
+In the model, financial intermediaries enable trades of financial assets, directing funds towards investment opportunities, and charge an intermediation spread to cover their costs.
+According to the model estimation, exogenous shocks to the intermediation spread explain 25% of GDP and 30% of investment volatility.

 Keywords: DSGE Model, Financial Frictions, Financial Shocks, Bayesian Estimation, Public Supply of Liquidity, Compustat, Financing Gap, Great Recession

 JEL Classification: E22, E3, E41, E44, E51, E52, E58, E62, C11, G1, G21, G3